-The American Chemical Society is looking for undergraduate, graduate students, and high school school science teachers to serve as Cabin Leaders for a 6 week long virtual summer camp hosting approximately 450 high school students interested in STEM fields.
+Undergraduate, graduate students, and high school school science teachers will serve as Cabin Leaders for a 5-week long virtual summer camp hosting approximately 450 high school students interested in STEM fields.

 Cabin Leaders will work in pairs to mentor a small group of 9-12 current high school students on research, resume building, college life, etc. You will be expected to hold 2-3 meetings per week with your cabin to build relationships, assist with independent assignmnets, and generally ensure the students are succeeding in the program.
 You are encouraged to come up with creative ways of engaging your students throughout the camp.